Grants for Single Moms in New Hampshire

 Rental Assistance Program

-New Hampshire Housing administers the federally subsidized Housing Choice Voucher Program.
-They created the program to provide rental assistance to low-income families and single moms with housing needs.
 The state offers co-payment incentives to eligible participants in their rental homes.
 Contact the NHH Office at 1-800-439-7247 to see if you qualify for assistance.

 Child Care Scholarship

-The New Hampshire Department of Human and Health Services offers child care assistance.
+The New Hampshire Department of Human and Health Services offers childcare assistance.
 You should apply to see whether you are eligible for compensation if you meet the income criteria and are working.
 To apply or learn more about the initiative, call the Child Support Services office at 603-271-4427.

 Financial Assistance for Needy Families Program